 As a reaction to the suddenness of the pandemic, supply chains began to prioritize the healthcare industry over anything else, which hindered operations in several other sectors, including packaging.
 As a packaging manufacturer, these challenges forced us to work around the clock to adapt our processes and procedures to the troubling new conditions.

 Continuous improvement has always been a goal of ours, so much so that we have a CI team specifically dedicated to achieving that goal.
 With their help and much sacrifice from ourselves and our employees, we were able to stay afloat and face COVID-19 with confidence.
 Our struggles did not go unrewarded, as 2020 was a record year for us in sales.

-> Like most businesses, we weren’t prepared for the COVID-19 pandemic.
+Like most businesses, we weren’t prepared for the COVID-19 pandemic.
 Our workforce came together and conquered the challenges in front of us.
-The pandemic forced us to streamline our operations, which are more efficient now than ever before.
+The pandemic forced us to streamline our packaging manufacturer operations, which are more efficient now than ever before.

-> Thanks to social distancing, face masks, and readily available COVID-19 testing and vaccinations, it seems as though we can see the light at the end of this dark tunnel, but we’re not going to pretend that the pandemic is over and done.
+Thanks to social distancing, face masks, and readily available COVID-19 testing and vaccinations, it seems as though we can see the light at the end of this dark tunnel, but we’re not going to pretend that the pandemic is over and done.